 Partner with Project Managers

 Sure, accounting handles the numbers, but it’s still valuable that the project manager is involved with the WIP report.
-The numbers on the paper are not always identical to what’s going on with a project- and only the project manager will have this detailed insight.
+The numbers on paper are not always identical to what’s going on with a project- and only the project manager will have this detailed insight.

 For instance, cost-to-complete isn’t just as simple as what the WIP report shows: budget costs to date.
 Your cost-to-complete needs to be an exact estimate of where the job stands right now if you want to finish on time.